 - Fish early in the morning or late in the afternoon, when the sun isn’t too high in the sky.
 The fish will be more active and less likely to be spooked by your presence.

 - If you are fishing from the bank, keep a low profile and be as quiet as possible.

 - If you are wading, be careful not to stir up too much mud and sand, which can scare the fish away.

 - Use light tackle so you can enjoy the fight when you do hook a fish.

 - Don’t forget your sunscreen, a hat, and plenty of water.
 The sun can be quite harsh in Western Australia, even when it’s not that hot!

-We hope you have a great time fishing in the Blackwood River.
-Let us know how you go, and feel free to share any of your own tips with us!
+I hope you have a great time fishing in the Blackwood River.
+Let me know how you go, and feel free to share any of your own tips with us!

 If you’re looking for a great place to go fishing, the Blackwood River is definitely worth checking out.

 You’ll find plenty of different types of fish in these waters, so it’s a great spot for both beginners and experienced anglers alike.

 Just be sure to pack everything you need before heading out, and follow our tips on how to catch fish in this river for the best results.
 Who knows – maybe you’ll even land that big one!